What Causes Type 2 Diabetes?

 Similarly, a sedentary lifestyle characterized by prolonged sitting and minimal physical activity can further exacerbate the effects of obesity on diabetes.
 Regular exercise and physical activity are crucial for maintaining a healthy weight, improving insulin sensitivity, and managing blood sugar levels.

-See also Licorice Root Supplement For Diabetes
+See also Blood Sugar Monitoring For Type 2 Diabetes

 While obesity does not guarantee the development of type 2 diabetes, it significantly increases the risk.
 However, it’s important to note that weight loss and adopting a healthy lifestyle can greatly reduce the risk of developing diabetes or even reverse the condition in some cases.